krzys9876/10xKR/.ai/api-plan.md

   - Errors: 401 Unauthorized, 403 Forbidden

 - **GET /users/{userId}**
-  - Description: Get a specific user
+  - Description: Get a specific user along with their subordinate users.
+The response includes the requested user's data and a list of subordinate users (employees for whom the user is the manager).
-  - Response: `{ "id": "uuid", "email": "string", "name": "string", "managerId": "uuid" }`
+  - Response: `{ "id": "uuid", "email": "string", "name": "string", "managerId": "uuid", "subordinates": [{ "id": "uuid", "email": "string", "name": "string", "managerId": "uuid" }] }`
   - Success: 200 OK
   - Errors: 401 Unauthorized, 403 Forbidden, 404 Not Found